-If you want to introduce the feeling of space and light to your home, installing a set of French Doors (also known as French windows) is the ideal way to make a difference.
+If you want to introduce the feeling of space and light to your home, installing a set of glazed French Doors (also known as French windows) is the ideal way to make a difference.
 Their large glass panes will help you bring the outside in, maximising your living space with their convenient hinged opening.
 Choose from smaller external French double doors or larger systems with added sidelights.
 If you’re creating a period look, try Georgian bar French doors for a more traditional approach.

 Installing a set of interior French doors is an ideal way to let sunlight filter through your home.
 The large glass panels in these internal double doors allow natural light to flow between rooms whilst dividing your space into clear zones.
 This style of internal door is perfect for making sure your home has an easy flow and open feel.
 Our wooden internal French doors can be used anywhere in the home, from connecting your dining room to your living room, to connecting your bathroom with your bedroom.
 Browse our range below and buy internal double doors online today!

 Funnily enough, French Doors are named as such because they originated in the south of France.
 French Doors are a product of Renaissance thinking.
 It was a period of time where science, politics, history, architecture and so much more were being innovated, revised and expanded upon.
 It came after the Dark Ages, which is popularly known for its lack of innovation and progress, although that isn’t strictly true at all.
 The Renaissance was an explosion of ideas, and amongst it was French doors.
 A solution to the lack of light in homes in the Middle Ages, we’ve written more about how French doors got their name here.

 The dictionary definition of French Door, also referred to as French Windows, is ‘each of a pair of glazed doors in an outside wall, serving as a window and door, typically opening on to a garden or balcony.’
 However, French doors don’t always have to be external, as our comprehensive Internal French Door range demonstrates, it’s more to do with the design style.